Skip to content

 Why This Happens

 Radix UI is an unstyled, headless component library.
 It provides behavior, accessibility, and state management — not CSS.
-Every visual detail is your responsibility:
+Every visual detail is your responsibility, which means the same component can look perfect in one project and broken in another based purely on how the host framework treats portals, hydration, and CSS scoping.

 • Components require specific structure — each Radix primitive has required parts.
 Popover.Root wraps everything, Popover.Trigger opens it, Popover.Content is the flyout, and Popover.Portal controls where in the DOM it renders.
 Skip one piece and the interaction chain breaks.